angular/protractor/docs/tutorial.md

 Where to go next
 ----------------

-This should get you stated writing tests.
+This should get you started writing tests.
 To learn more, see the documentation [table of contents](/docs/toc.md).